 - Ahrefs’ Keyword Explorer

 The search for free onpage tools yields numerous offers that advertise free website analyses.
 However, you will quickly find out that they are often only a first rudimentary website check, covering SEO basics at best and providing only superficial optimization suggestions.

-In addition, many free tools only offer individual functionalities from the overall set of onpage functionalities, so you have to combine several different tools for a more comprehensive analysis result.
-This is time-consuming, complicated and does not allow for a complete onpage analysis.
+Also, many free tools only offer individual functionalities from the overall set of onpage functionalities, so you have to combine several different tools for a more comprehensive analysis result.
+This is time-consuming, complicated, and does not allow for a complete onpage analysis.
 Often only the analysis of single subpages is possible, the crawling of the whole website is not even offered by most free onpage tools.